The Bridei Chronicles

+The Dark Mirror (2005)

-The Dark Mirror
+The Dark Mirror is the first book of The Bridei Chronicles, published in 2005.

-The Dark Mirror is the first book of The Bridei Chronicles and tells of Bridei's education under the supervision of Broichan, the king's Druid.
+It tells of Bridei's education under the supervision of Broichan, the king's Druid.
 Bridei is sent at a very early age by his father Maelchon and mother Anfreda to Broichan at Pitnochie.
 One night Bridei is woken by the moon and outside discovers a baby of the Good Folk, which he takes in and later names Tuala.
 As the years pass, Bridei and Tuala begin to fall apart as they come to terms with their destinies.
 The pair are tested to the ends of their wits until their love for each other blossoms and triumphs.
 The book ends with Bridei elected as the new king and his announcement of his betrothal to Tuala.

 The religion of the Picts is important in this book.
 One aspect of that religion is a yearly human sacrifice.
 Bridei participates in the ritual just once, and is so troubled by the experience that he decides there will be no more such sacrifice.

+Blade of Fortriu (2006)

-Blade of Fortriu
+Blade of Fortriu is the second book of The Bridei Chronicles, published in 2006.

-Blade of Fortriu is the second book of The Bridei Chronicles and tells of Ana and Faolan's trip to the Caitt chieftain Alpin and of Bridei's war on the Gaels.
+It tells of Ana and Faolan's trip to the Caitt chieftain Alpin and of Bridei's war on the Gaels.
 This trip forces the assassin to take on roles that hit close to home.
 Will Faolan be able to defeat the memories of the past in order to complete his mission?
 Help comes from two unlikely places and the seeds of friendship form in a man who once thought that concept beyond him.

 The main characters, Bridei, his wife Tuala, Faolan, Ana, Drustan, and Alpin, are well crafted.
 Each of them must make difficult choices.
 Bridei, in particular, shows restraint and compassion as a war leader.